 Flashes of early experience come into my mind – having my head forced under the shower to have my hair washed while I screamed in terror.
 Falling sideways in the bath and the bubbles covering my face, my screams being ignored because my mother was putting on her makeup.
 Being thrown into the deep end of the public pool by the neighbours, sinking beneath all the legs around me, and then being pulled out by my laughing parents.

 My nervous system learned to numb the terror early.
 I have been gently rewiring my brain , building my capacity to feel, and as I do, the grief for what being numb has cost me is rising.
+There is sorrow in realising how little of life has been allowed into my days, how frightening it is to feel it.

 The high priestess has given me a wake up call.
 I didn’t know what was beneath the surface, but she did.
 The grief for all that has gone unacknowledged, the realisation that living fully has felt like death.
 Because it was once.